meixuanzhang/meixuanzhang.github.io/_posts/BookNote/_posts/2019-01-01-RL-Chapter 6 Temporal Difference Learning.md

 The TD error depends on the next state and next reward, it is not actually available until one time step later.

+The expected updates of TD method(Sample updates) differ from DP methods in that they are based on a single sample successor rather than on a complete distribution of all possible successors.

 Monte Carlo error can be written as a sum of TD errors:

 $$